nxskok/examstats/README.md

 and an additional column with the total mark for each student.
 The questions could be out of several marks, or they could be multiple choice questions that are either right (1) or wrong (0).
-This is the ormat that comes out of Crowdmark (“save grades as CSV”); that has some additional columns on the front identifying the students which will need to be removed first.
+This is the format that comes out of Crowdmark (“save grades as CSV”); that has some additional columns on the front identifying the students which will need to be removed first.
 The column of totals has to be called `Total`.